By Green Dog Pet Supply

-Sourcing: With very few exceptions, our food companies use pastured or at least antibiotic and hormone free meats, as well as sustainable fisheries and cage free chickens with enough room to move freely.
-Commercial raw foods for pets almost always score higher in sustainability – Some of our most sustainable foods are found in our freezers; brands like Rad Cat and Small Batch are our favorites, as they use locally sourced ingredients, pastured (grass fed) meats, and organic fruits and veggies, and are both produced in or near Portland.
+Sourcing: We try and find as many companies as we can that use pastured or at least antibiotic and hormone free meats, as well as sustainable fisheries and cage free chickens with enough room to move freely.
+Commercial raw foods for pets almost always score higher in sustainability – Some of our most sustainable foods are found in our freezers; brands like Rad Cat , Small Batch and Primal are some of our favorites, as they use locally sourced ingredients, pastured (grass fed) meats, and organic fruits and veggies, and are both produced in or near Portland.
 Sourcing your own food and your pets’ food as locally as possible definitely increases the sustainability factor, as products that travel smaller distances use fewer fossil fuels in their transport.

 GMO ingredients are more and more pervasive though both in human foods and pet foods, and are very difficult to avoid, especially because they are not labelled.
 We realize that they of course occur in many commercially made foods, so it is impressive when a company steps forward to make foods that are largely or entirely GMO free.
-Three kibble companies that are doing a good job with this are KLN (Natural Planet Organics, Pure Vita, and Nutrisource), Open Farm, Pulsar, Nature’s Logic, and Champion Pet Foods (Orijen/Acana).
+Three kibble companies that are doing a good job with this are , Open Farm, Pulsar, KLN (Natural Planet Organics, Pure Vita, and Nutrisource), Nature’s Logic, and Champion Pet Foods (Orijen/Acana).
 We’re starting to see more and more discussion of this in the pet food world, and we of course are pleased at this development.
 They of course are not legally allowed to label their foods as such.
 Remember that most GMO ingredients come from grains (especially corn, soy, and canola) as well as Beet Pulp.

 What is GMO?